-In cooperation with Hemispheres and individually, CREEES works with educators, school districts, and state officials to “fill in the gaps” between teacher knowledge and the set goals of curricular mandates.
+In cooperation with Hemispheres, the International Area Studies Outreach Consortium in the UT College of Liberal Arts, and individually, CREEES works with educators, school districts, and state officials to “fill in the gaps” between teacher knowledge and the set goals of curricular mandates.
 As part of our efforts, we have created classroom-ready curriculum units utilizing primary source documents, area studies content, and classroom activities for middle and high school students.

-The following moduals were developed in lines with the standards set out by the State of Texas.
-Texas’ mandated content standards--the Texas Essential Knowledge and Skills (TEKS)--are closely aligned to national standards in the social studies, however, you should feel free to adapt the activities below to fit your individual classroom and state standards.
+The following modules were developed in line with the standards set out by the State of Texas.
+Texas’ mandated content standards - the Texas Essential Knowledge and Skills (TEKS) - are closely aligned to national standards in the social studies, however, you should feel free to adapt the activities below to fit your individual classroom and state standards.

 The Center for Russian, East European and Eurasian Studies has provided summer-long mini-grants for educators from institutions of higher education and qualified middle and high school teachers in Texas and the greater southwest to conduct research or develop new course material focused on our region.
 The following units were developed with financial assistance provided by these summer mini-grants.
 Future mini-grant opportunities will be announced in the spring semester on the News page of our website.